pawelkrol/Scala-CommTest/README.md

       includeSprites = false
     )

-COPYRIGHT AND LICENCE
+COPYRIGHT AND LICENSE
 ---------------------

-Copyright (C) 2016, 2018 by Pawel Krol.
+Copyright (C) 2016, 2018, 2019 by Pawel Krol.

-This library is free open source software; you can redistribute it and/or modify it under [the same terms](https://github.com/pawelkrol/Scala-CommTest/blob/master/LICENSE.md) as Scala itself, either Scala version 2.12.4 or, at your option, any later version of Scala you may have available.
+This library is free open source software; you can redistribute it and/or modify it under [the same terms](https://github.com/pawelkrol/Scala-CommTest/blob/master/LICENSE.md) as Scala itself, either Scala version 2.12.8 or, at your option, any later version of Scala you may have available.